 A direct result of this clarification is basic definitions of rights and responsibilities of the involved parties.
 This gives a proper map of what is permitted and what it is banned.
 Which in turn provides a set of tools to react in a variety of situations.

 The most obvious benefit of GDPR is trust.
-By implementation of diverse data security practices and appointment of DPO who’s job is to keep data privacy intact — companies can significantly increase their trustworthiness in the eyes of the users.
+By implementation of diverse data security practices and appointing of DPO whose job is to keep data privacy intact — companies can significantly increase their trustworthiness in the eyes of the users.

 Alignment with GDPR will serve as a seal of approval for the users that the company services of which they are using will not mess with them by any means.

-Another direct benefit is improvement and refinement of decision-making practices.
-GDPR adds a couple of new factors for the consideration that significantly changes the perception of the state of things.
+Another direct benefit is the improvement and refinement of decision-making practices.
+GDPR adds a couple of new factors for consideration that significantly change the perception of the state of things.

-Under the weight increased responsibility and imposing punishment GDPR will indirectly lead to more calculated and cautious approach to decision-making.
+Under the weight of increased responsibility and imposing punishment, GDPR will indirectly lead to a more calculated and cautious approach to decision-making.

 Risk assessment is probably the biggest winner of GDPR adoption.
 While it is considered to be a part of the standard operation — chances are it receives less attention and care than it probably deserves.

-GDPR guidelines stress the importance of well organized, impenetrable and highly regulated security framework.
-While it seems to be an obvious reasonable requirement for any company — the fact the data breaches are commonality these days state the opposite.
+GDPR guidelines stress the importance of a well organized, impenetrable, and highly regulated security framework.
+While it seems to be an obvious reasonable requirement for any company — the fact the data breaches are common these days state the opposite.

-However, GDPR provide clear and realistic guidelines how to make security system better and how to maintain it.
+However, GDPR provides clear and realistic guidelines on how to make the security system better and how to maintain it.

 Along with the improvement of the practices comes increased alignment with cutting-edge technologies.

-If anything, that will probably cause rapid development of new technologies.
+If anything, that will probably cause the rapid development of new technologies.

 GDPR is a game-changing document the influence of which is hard to underestimate.
 To put it simply, it will cause seismic shifts over the world — no less.
 There is no doubt that in the long term perspective GDPR will cause a drastic transformation in the business landscape of not only the European Union but also the entire world.